 Our 2007 winner, "Between the Devil and the Deep Blue Sea", was nominated for two Drama Desk Awards after its NY run.
 It was then seen in May 2008 at the Spoleto Festival in Charleston, South Carolina, to much acclaim.

-In January 2013, 1927's second piece "The Animals and Children Took to the Streets" will be at the National Theatre in London.
-It was a huge hit when we saw it in Edinburgh last year.
+In January 2013, 1927's second piece "The Animals and Children Took to the Streets" was a huge hit when we saw it in Edinburgh last year.
+It went to the National Theatre in London and continues to play, quite literally, around the world.

 The 2006 winner, "Goodness" by Michael Redhill, was invited to Rwanda in October of 2009 to commemorate the 15th anniversary of the Rwandan genocie.
 Michael has generously given the play to the University of Rwanda to be translated and performed with local artists around the country.
 Volcano Theatre of Toronto continues to present challenging, interesting theatre year after year.